neuraloperator/neuraloperator/doc/source/modules/api.rst

     CheckpointCallback

-Datasets
+Data
 ========
+In `neuralop.data`, we provide APIs for standardizing PDE datasets (`.datasets`) and transforming raw data into model inputs (`.transforms`).

-We ship a small dataset for testing:
+We also ship a small dataset for testing:

-.. automodule:: neuralop.datasets
+.. automodule:: neuralop.data.datasets
     :no-members:
     :no-inherited-members: